aws-samples/serverless-samples/apigw-ai-agents/strands-agentcore/mcp/api-helper/README.md

 # API Helper

-API Helper is an Amazon Q and Kiro extension that provides expert guidance and tools for API development, operations, management, and governance on AWS.
+API Helper is a Kiro extension that provides expert guidance and tools for API development, operations, management, and governance on AWS.
 It leverages AI agent running on Amazon Bedrock AgentCore to deliver specialized assistance for API-related tasks.

 ## Features